Brijuni Islands National Park off the western coast of Istria

 November–March

-The park has limited access and reduced services, but mild Istrian winters still allow visits on select days.
+Access is limited and services reduced, but mild Istrian winters still allow visits on selected days.

 • Mild coastal winter climate